yong24s/CS3235-AY1718S1-RetrofitSecureNFC/README.md

 4. Write the signed URL to a NFC tag
 5. Update AndroidManifest.xml to include new signed domain
 6. Rename your ECC public certificate to your fully qualified domain name i.e. isteps.comp.nus.edu.sg
+7. Copy the renamed ECC public certificate the **asserts/certs** folder
+> AndroidApp/app/src/main/assets/certs/
-7. Deploy the Android application to a Android phone with NFC
+8. Deploy the Android application to a Android phone with NFC
-8. Test it out and have fun!
+9. Test it out and have fun!

 ## How to generate ECC keys/certificates